A Word to Themeco Customers Concerning the Current Events in WordPress

 10 The Lord was pleased that Solomon had asked for this.
 11 So God said to him, “Since you have asked for this and not for long life or wealth for yourself, nor have asked for the death of your enemies but for discernment in administering justice, 12 I will do what you have asked.
 I will give you a wise and discerning heart, so that there will never have been anyone like you, nor will there ever be.
 13 Moreover, I will give you what you have not asked for—both wealth and honor—so that in your lifetime you will have no equal among kings.
 14 And if you walk in obedience to me and keep my decrees and commands as David your father did, I will give you a long life."

-Solomon’s humility has always hit deeply.
+Solomon’s humility has always been instructive to me.
 As King he could literally make the laws and people had to follow them.
-Instead, he sought wisdom from the God he loved.
-I mentioned this story to Matt at the time and told him I would be praying.
-Full disclosure, I emailed him last night to remind him of this and discuss some of my views privately.
-I will continue to be praying for him and all those impacted.
+Instead, he sought wisdom.
+I mentioned this story to Matt, and I will continue to be praying for wisdom for him and all those impacted.
 My door is also open to you if there is ever anything I could be praying for you about (kyle@theme.co).

 Until the task is done,